mozilla/ActiveData/README.md

 * Elasticsearch **version 1.7.x**

+## Elasticsearch Configuration

+Elasticsearch has a configuration file at `config/elasticsearch.yml`.
+You must modify it to turn on scripting.
+Add these two lines at the top of the file:

+    script.inline: on
+    script.indexed: on

+We enable compression for faster transfer speeds

+    http.compression: true

+And it is a good idea to give your cluster a unique name so it does not join others on your local network

+	cluster.name: lahnakoski_dev

 ## Installation

 It is still too early for PyPi install, so please clone *master* off of github: